01-edu/public/subjects/twosum.en.md

 ## twosum

-### Instructions:
+### Instructions

-Given an array of integers, return indices of the two numbers such that they add up to a specific target.
+Given an array of integers, return indexes of the two numbers such that they add up to a specific target.

 If there are more than one solution, return the first one.

 If there are no solutions, return nil.

 Expected function:

 ```go
 func TwoSum(nums []int, target int) []int {
 }
 ```

 Here is a possible [program](TODO-LINK) to test your function :

 ```go
 package main